AlexWan0/infini-gram/README.md

 The tokenizers used here are the [Go bindings to the official Rust library](https://github.com/daulet/tokenizers).

 # FM-Index
 This particular branch contains a WIP implementation of the infini-gram model using FM-indices + wavelet trees instead of suffix arrays.
-FM-indices use significantly less disk space while (hopefully) not tk
+FM-indices use significantly less disk space while (hopefully) not not sacrificing inference speed.

 On my M1 Macbook Air 2020, each query for the next token distribution take from ~80ms to ~900ms depending on the number of vocabulary items that have continuations.
 The main bottleneck is that you can only efficiently query for *preceding* tokens given a suffix, so to create the full next token distribution we need to query every vocabulary item.
 To speed this up, I cache whether a 2-gram shows up in the corpus.